 Will My Jewelry and Gifts Tarnish?

-Does 925 sterling silver change color and tarnish??
+What is 925 sterling silver and can it change color and tarnish??

 Sterling silver, even real .925 sterling silver, will always tarnish.
 While pure 99.9% silver is less likely to tarnish, any sterling silver will tarnish as a result of the metal mixed in.
 Pure silver is too soft to be used in jewelry crafting.
 Therefore, jewelers will often add a small quantity of copper to strengthen the silver.
 The resulting product is .925 sterling silver, which contains 92.5% pure silver and 7.5% copper.
 It is the primary material used for silver jewelry.
 Unfortunately, because of the metals added, sterling silver, even real .925 sterling silver, will always tarnish.